 The team is also testing a suite of interventions that help women respond effectively to agricultural shocks.
 The interventions include (1) an input package of seed for stress-tolerant and nutrient-rich crop varieties and fertilizer made available via a revolving fund to enhance sustainability and (2) training on climate-smart agriculture technologies and practices, business skills and gender transformative approaches, all primarily targeted at women.

 The interventions are implemented as a randomized controlled trial (RCT) to test their impacts on key outcomes that include household welfare, women’s empowerment and resilience to agricultural shocks.
 The research team has identified 48 savings/microfinance groups, from which ten women are selected at random to participate in one of five groups:

-- T1: Input package, trainings and weather-based index insurance
+- T1: Input package and trainings

-- T2: Input package and trainings only
+- T2: Input package only

-- T3: Trainings and weather-based index insurance only
+- T3: Trainings only

 - Control: No interventions

 The study includes a total of 1,280 participants (640 women and 640 men).